LolHacksRule/AngryBirdsHeroes/README.md

 ## What version?

-v1.57 (Android, Google Play, likely similar for iOS/WinPhone8).
+v2.0.25241.4080 (Android, Google Play, likely similar for iOS/WinPhone8).
 Versions beyond use il2cpp which is a mess to go through (besides getting this done would help a lot with it from reusing similar assets).
-It may likely be possible to do older versions.
+It may likely be possible to do older versions, like v1.5.7.

 ## Is any original source code used?